martynbiz/budget/README.md

 TODO
 * bug! start/end not setting
-* pie chart data
 * cat/group case insensitive
 * deletes - all
 * when deleting a user, does it soft delete child dependencies?

 * setup bytemark, dns martyn.biz, install apache, etc

-* allow category to be an option
+* allow category to be an option - or just auto create an uncatogorized when empty?
 * create new fund - switch fund to new one
 * when redirect to login, store returnTo
 * reset password